 Looking for a perfect fall appetizer?
-Cranberry Goat Cheese and Butternut Squash Toast is perfect for fall parties, pre-holiday dinner snacks, or just as an appetizer before dinner.
+Butternut Squash Cranberry Crostini with Goat Cheese is perfect for fall parties, pre-holiday dinner snacks, or just as an appetizer before dinner.
 This butternut squash toast assembly combines all of the perfect fall flavors, with sweetness from cranberries and butternut squash met with the tanginess and softness of goat cheese spread on a toasted baguette.

 This post contains affiliate links.
 Affiliate links support A Joyfully Mad Kitchen at no additional cost to you.
 I receive a commission if you choose to make a purchase through these links.

 When I first tried butternut squash, I had no idea what it tasted like and didn’t want to have a huge batch of it in soup or something similar and hate the taste.

 That is how this recipe for Butternut Squash Cranberry Crostini was born!

 November 2021 Update: I added some new tips for making this recipe the absolute best for your next party!

 Bruschetta, crostini, toast.
 Whatever name you want to give the perfect style of appetizer served on a slice of toasted bread is my favorite kind of appetizer.

 This crostini is also the perfect appetizer for parties or pre-holiday meals.
 Plus the addition of goat cheese makes this an all-time favorite recipe of mine.

 There’s something about the combination of all of these flavors that just sings for fall.

 The cranberries and butternut squash both have a sweetness that combines perfectly with the slight tanginess of goat cheese.